Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Complete minimal surfaces in with finite total curvature

 We set $\eta =\min\{\eta_1,\eta_2\}$.
 From Claims 1 and 2, we get that $s_2+\eta \in I$.
 This gives a contradiction with the maximality of $s_2$.
 Therefore, $I=[0,+\infty\mathclose[$ and $\Sigma$ is a horizontal graph with respect to $\gamma_\bot$.

 Now we can conclude the proof.

 Let $Q(F)$ be the quadratic Hopf differential associated to $F$.
-We know that $Q(F)$ is holomorphic on $M$ and has a pole at the ends $z_1, z_2 \in \ov M$.
-Since each end is asymptotic to a vertical geodesic plane, the degree of each end is $m=0$.
-Therefore, each end is a pole of order 4 of $Q(F)$.
+We know that $Q(F)$ is holomorphic on $M$ and has a pole at the ends $z_1, z_2 \in \ov M$. { Let us denote by $m_1, m_2 \in \n$ the degrees of the ends of $\Sigma$ with respect to the parametrization $X$.
+Therefore, one end is a pole of order $2m_1+4 $ of $Q(F)$ and the other end is a pole of order $2m_2+4 $ of $Q(F)$.
 According to the Riemann relation for $Q(F),$ we have that